MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

 > [!WARNING]
 > * In Q# Jupyter Notebooks you only can run Q# code and you cannot call operations defined in the notebook from an external classical host program in Python or C#.
 This environment is not appropiate if your goal is to combine an external classical host program with the quantum program.

-A favorite of academic settings, scientific labs, and online-based collaborative programming, Jupyter Notebooks offer in-place code execution—now including Q# code—along with instructions, notes, and other content.
+Commonplace in academic settings, scientific labs, and online-based collaborative programming, Jupyter Notebooks allow in-place code execution alongside instructions, notes, and other content.
 This environment is great for writing Q# code with embedded explanations or quantum computing interactive tutorials.
 Here's what you need to do to start creating your own Q# notebooks.

 IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python to the .NET Core SDK that provides the core functionality for compiling and simulating Q# operations.